RebeccaStevens/is-immutable-type/README.md

 To override a type, pass an `overrides` array of all the `override` objects you want to use to your function call.\
 You can either override a type by `name` or by a regex `pattern`.\
-You must specify a `to` property with the new immutableness value that should be used.\
+You must specify a `to` property with the new immutability value that should be used.\
-Additionally you may specify a `from` property which will make it so the override will only be applied if the calculated immutableness is between the `to` and `from` values (inclusively).
+Additionally you may specify a `from` property which will make it so the override will only be applied if the calculated immutability is between the `to` and `from` values (inclusively).

 ### Example 1